sleroy/spring-cqrs-arch/README.md

 Allow trace configuration override.

-* 1.0.1 : Fixed a bug in the insertAfter step of a Workflow
+* Release *1.0.1*: Fixed a bug in the insertAfter step of a Workflow

-* 1.0.0 : brand new concept to execute a commmand using a so-called Workflow.
+* Release *1.0.0* : brand new concept to execute a commmand using a so-called Workflow.

-* 0.8.0 : refactor the command execution listener to allow storing informations in the command runner.
+* Release *0.8.0* : refactor the command execution listener to allow storing informations in the command runner.

-* 0.7.0 : Better integration with Spring Boot
+* Release *0.7.0* : Better integration with Spring Boot

 https://github.com/sleroy/spring-cqrs-arch/wiki